 These picture books often directly compare girls and boys with the intention of portraying them as equals.
 However, girl-to-boy comparisons may be harmful if in the form of directional statements, such as “Girls are just as smart as boys.”
 Ellen Markman and Eleanor Chestnut’s work on subject-complement structure discusses how such directional statements can affect children’s attitudes.
 In the statement “A zebra is like a horse,” the zebra is the subject or variant and the horse is the complement or reference point (Markman & Chestnut, 2016).
 This type of structure is known as a forward statement.
 Markman and Chestnut found that both children and adults displayed preference for forward statements such as this one ― because people perceive horses to be more common and typical, it seems more natural that they serve as the baseline, or complement, in the sentence.
 Thus, Markman and Chestnut suggest that the complement in a directional statement is the more established, typical, or normal entity.
 In this same study, they examined the implications of the comparative phrase “as well as” in a directional statement.
 They presented children with novel characters and tasks and used a structure where the subject could perform a task “just as well” as the complement, finding that the “as well as” condition strengthened older children’s framing preferences (Markman & Chestnut, 2016).

 Markman and Chestnut built upon these comparative observations in their later work on the impact of asymmetric direct comparisons, discussing how adults may be unintentionally communicating biased information in attempts to do the opposite.
-Girl-to-boy comparisons, such as the sentence “Girls are just as smart as boys,” may also contain a subject-complement structure.
+Girl-to-boy comparisons, such as the sentence “Girls are just as smart as boys,” involve a subject-complement structure.
 In this particular statement, “girls” is the subject, and “boys” is the complement.
 Asymmetrical, directional comparisons in which boys are the complement and girls are the subject may imply that boys are more established, typical or normal in the context of a specific trait or task (Markman & Chestnut, 2018).

 In the Storybook Project, one of the books includes the directional statement, “Girls could … read and write just as well as the boys”.
-Based on Markman and Chestnut’s work, the incorporation of this statement is designed to examine if comparative, directional statements will actually demotivate girls by insinuating that boys are superior or inherently better readers and writers.
+Based on Markman and Chestnut’s work, we will examine if comparative, directional statements will actually demotivate girls by insinuating that boys are superior or inherently better readers and writers.

 Girl-to-Girl Comparisons